dragonrealms-phoenix/phoenix/README.md

 Ignite your [DragonRealms](http://play.net/dr) journey on macOS and Windows with Phoenix 🔥

-Phoenix is an community-supported frontend for Simutronic's text-based multiplayer game _DragonRealms_.
+Phoenix is a community-supported frontend for Simutronic's text-based multiplayer game _DragonRealms_.

 ![phoenix-logo](./resources/phoenix.png)